Ikea bets big on India but keeps meatballs off the menu

 The Swedish multinational, which revolutionised household furnishings with its range of affordable ready-to-assemble products, is betting big on India as it seeks new revenues away from its key Western markets.

-Ikea plans to invest US$1.5 billion in Asia’s third-largest economy as it seeks to lure price-sensitive Indians away from satisfying their furniture needs at local, family-run shops.
+Ikea plans to invest $1.5 billion in Asia’s third-largest economy as it seeks to lure price-sensitive Indians away from satisfying their furniture needs at local, family-run shops.

-Ikea has already spent close to US$750 million procuring sites for four stores, including the Hyderabad one which will open in July on a date that is yet to be announced.
+Ikea has already spent close to $750 million procuring sites for four stores, including the Hyderabad one which will open in July on a date that is yet to be announced.

 “We are very bullish and excited about the Indian market.
 Normally, we would test a market by opening one store but in India, we are going all out and expanding,” said Antoni.